 When Should Someone Else Insure Your Financed Car

-The vehicle owner or the person on the loan must have car insurance coverage, which is required by providers and lenders.
-However, there are a few situations in which you may want someone else to insure your financed automobile, even if they do not take out the loan.
+The owner of the vehicle or the person whose name is on the loan must also possess car insurance coverage which is necessary by providers and lenders.
+However, there are a few situations in which you may want someone else to insure your financed automobile even if they are not the one who took out the loan.

-• The vehicle is financed in the grandparents’ name, but they give it to their kids or grandchildren before it is paid off.
+- The vehicle is financed in the grandparents’ name.
+However, before it is paid off, they give it to their kids or grandchildren.

 Do I Need Permission to Insure Someone Else Financed Car